Why Coaches Need Custom Websites vs Templates

 But here is the truth nobody tells you: that template was designed for thousands of people.
 Thousands of coaches.
 Thousands of offers.
 Thousands of personalities.

 It is like buying a costume off a rack.
-It fits your body.
-But it does not fit your soul.
+It might kinda sorta fit your body.
+But it won't fit your soul.

 When you use a template, you inherit someone else's creative decisions.
 That font choice?
 Made by a designer who never met your audience.
 That section order?
 Optimized for a generic "transform your life" pitch.
 That color scheme?
 Chosen to appeal to everyone, which means it appeals to no one.